MichalMaruska/MichalMaruska/README.md

 - 🌱 I’m currently learning ...
 OpenCV
 - 💞️ other interests: math
 - I'm looking for a  (remote) job
+- debian packages can be found in my [reprepro](https://github.com/MichalMaruska/michalmaruska.github.io)

 A more detailed [portfolio here](./portfolio.md).